adthoughtsglobal/newtab/readme.md

 This is the best of all new tabs.
 Take a look at the features

 ## Features?
+- [NEW] Auto generated note ideas from your browser history!!
 - Markdown notepad with infinite pages which saves as you type.
 - Most used webpages from your recent history.
 - Badges: Content rich list of most used sites.